 B. Lorraine Smith is a writer and independent consultant whose purpose is to contribute to the shift to a regenerative economy, one where society thrives within a healthy biosphere.
 Her areas of expertise inform each other – as a writer, consultant, ultramarathoner, textile artisan and sojourner.

 She describes her approach as “spore-based,” taking a cue from nature about how to evolve and spread important ideas.

 Lorraine has consulted for leading change-agents and large companies since 2004, informing strategy and stakeholder dialogue to shift us to a regenerative economy.
 She is also a frequent speaker at conferences on sustainability and corporate innovation.

-She speaks fluent French, as well as conversational Portuguese, German and Spanish.
+She speaks fluent French and Portuguese, as well as conversational German and Spanish.
 She graduated with an Honours BA, with a focus on German and Religious Studies, from Mount Allison University.

 Originally from Toronto, Canada, Lorraine has lived in Australia, Brazil, Germany, New Zealand and New York City.
 She currently calls Montréal home.